Now enrolling · 2025

 Train Real Agents

-Students build and watch agents learn through trial and error — from grid worlds to CartPole — seeing RL in action, not just theory.
+Students build and watch agents learn through trial and error — from grid worlds to CartPole — seeing RL work, not just theory on a slide.

 📊